 Phone: +46 8 410 470 19

 Restaurant Agnes has quickly become an established favourite among the wine and food lovers of the Kungsholmen neighbourhood in Stockholm.
 Its heart is in southern Europe with many Spanish specialities.
 The service staff is experienced and friendly and the wine list boasts over 200 wines with a preference for France, backed up by Italy, Spain and the US.
 The wines cover both the natural and classic worlds.

 Ambar is the Stockholm wine bar that likes to serve orange wines and beverages, hence the name that plays on amber.
 But there are plenty of other colours and types on the wine list.
 If you are hungry, there are delicious small dishes with touches of Japanese cuisine.

 The Swedish Chef of the Year 2012, Klas Lindberg, opened his dream bistro in 2016 and the accolades did not wait.
 The food is Swedish and superb and the wine list is superb and from all over.
 Since August 2018, there is also a separate bar and dining room across the portal(!) from the restaurant.

 Phone: +46 8 610 66 00

 Address: Karlbergsvägen 14, 113 27 Stockholm, Sverige

-Grus Grus is the new wine bar opened by Tranan just next door on Odenplan in Stockholm.
+Grus Grus is the wine bar opened by Tranan just next door on Odenplan in Stockholm's Vasastan neighbourhood.
 Snacks, small dishes and larger dishes to share are served in the cosy space.
 The Grus Grus wine list offers mostly wines from small-scale producers, often with an organic and natural focus.
 But be sure to check out the shelves in the wine fridge, where unlisted treasures from the Tranan “secret” wine cellar can be found at very attractive prices.

 Phone: +46 8 527 281 00